yijinxiang777/Algorithms-for-DNA-Sequencing/README.md

 About this Course
 "We will learn computational methods -- algorithms and data structures -- for analyzing DNA sequencing data.
 We will learn a little about DNA, genomics, and how DNA sequencing is used.
 We will use Python to implement key algorithms and data structures and to analyze real genomes and DNA sequencing datasets."

-Here are the solutions I wrote for the course homework.
+Here are the Python code for in class pratice and solutions I wrote for the course homework.

 Week 1: DNA sequencing, strings and matching
 Week 2: Preprocessing, indexing and approximate matching